pauldoomgov/.allstar/README.md

 ## Enabled Repos

-AllStar is currently configured to scan all of the repositories in the GSA-TTS organization.
-It will skip repostories that are archived.
+AllStar is currently configured to scan all of the repositories in the organization.
+It will skip repositories that are archived.

 ### Overriding AllStar Defaults